annhanlon/fromkin52/README.md

 ## Racially restrictive real estate covenants

 Property deeds and real estate covenants govern restrictions on the use of property.
-During the early to mid-twentieth century, these documents were often used to prevent people who were not white from buying property in certain areas.[^1] Lloyd Augustus Barbee
+During the early to mid-twentieth century, these documents were often used to prevent people who were not white from buying property in certain areas.[^1]
 <param ve-iframe src="https://liblamp.uwm.edu/IIIF/package/fromkin52-1499-p1.html">

 The covenants pictured here are from the Lloyd Barbee Papers in the UWM Archives, and provide evidence of racially restrictive clauses in covenants for several Milwaukee suburbs.
 For example, the covenant for Fox Point Gardens, dated June 1940, restricts occupancy to white people, but makes an exception for "domestic servants domiciled with an owner or tenant."
 Such a clause not only restricts ownership, but assigns an "acceptable" role for non-whites who enter the neighborhood.